-I ended up using it liberally throughout our month in France, sprinkling it in vinaigrette, on tomatoes, in pasta salad, in bolognese.
-In short, I’ve fallen head over heels in love with this herb blend.
+I ended up using it liberally throughout our month’s travels in France, sprinkling it in vinaigrette, on tomatoes, in pasta salad, in bolognese.
+In short, I fell head over heels in love with this herb blend.

 If you buy dried herbs in bulk or even grow your own, this is a great little blend to keep on hand.
 It’s so multipurpose and amazingly delicious.

 Homemade Herbes de Provence Recipe

-- 1 tbsp dried summer savory
+- 1 tablespoon dried summer savory

-- 1 tbsp dried rosemary
+- 1 tablespoon dried rosemary

-- 1 1/2 tsp dried thyme
+- 1 ½ teaspoon dried thyme

-- 1 tsp dried marjoram
+- 1 teaspoon dried marjoram

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

 - In a small mixing bowl, combine the herbs.
 Store in an airtight container at room temperature.